sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/03-permissions-and-acls.md

 ![IT share accessible from the Ubuntu workstation as a.turner](../screenshots/03-permissions-and-acls.md_08.png)

-The Clinical share is refused:
+The Clinical share is refused, after pressing connect it loops back to the same log in page without granting the access:

 ![Clinical share denied for a.turner on Ubuntu](../screenshots/03-permissions-and-acls.md_09.png)